Building Permits And New Construction Sales Impact Housing Market Health

-As you will see in our graph of permits and sales, the Tallahassee housing market is building homes at near all-time low levels, which equates to roughly 30% of the pace that we saw in the 1990s.
+As you will see in our graph of permits and sales, the Tallahassee housing market is building new construction houses at near all-time low levels, which equates to roughly 30% of the pace that we saw in the 1990s.

 But a new trend is emerging, and it is one that could impact home values for both new and existing home sales.

 Single Family Permits And New Home Sales